AmirhosseinAshoori02/Machine-learning-classification-methods/README.md

 - **Advantages**: Simple and easy to implement, Efficient for large datasets.

 - **Disadvantages**: Requires pre-specifying the number of clusters (k), Sensitive to initial placement of centroids, which can affect result, Struggles with clusters of varying sizes and densities.

+- I trained this model on heart dataset.
 ---

 ## Conclusion